-These Committee members also disagreed with the Committee's emphasis on racial relations.
-They felt that this work of the Committee strayed from the Town Council's directive to form a Committee with the task of making a recommendation on renaming Airport Road or finding other ways to honor Dr. Martin Luther King.
-They have expressed repeatedly that their objections were not rooted in racial motives.
-They feel that rhetoric from the NAACP made it into a racial issue, and they object to the process moving away from the road renaming issue.
+They also felt that the work of the Committee strayed from the Town Council's directive to form a Committee with the task of making a recommendation on renaming Airport Road or finding other ways to honor Dr. Martin Luther King, Jr. They have acknowledged the importance of broader dialogue about racial relations, and they have expressed repeatedly that their objections were not rooted in racial motives.

-Steve Largent asked that this letter he wrote to the Town Council and the press be included in this report:
+Steve Largent asked that the November 7^{th} letter he wrote to the Town Council and the press be included in this report: